 FAA AviationMedical Exams

 Dr. Christopher Highley is an FAA-designated Aviation Medical Examiner and Family Medicine physician who has served the local aviation community since 2004.
 He earned his Private Pilot certificate in 2002 while working as a U.S. Army physician at Ft.
 Sill, Oklahoma.
-When he's not busy seeing patients, he pilots a Cessna 182 based at Carson Airport.
+When he's not busy seeing patients, he pilots a Cessna 182.
 He enjoys "hangar talk" in the medical office but ultimately wants to ensure the safety of the pilot and the public.

 He currently performs 1st, 2nd and 3rd Class Aviation Medical Examinations as well as BasicMed exams.